Kingtous/Kingtous/README.md

 - In June 2020, thehonorary title of **"Jiqing star"** at NEUQ
 - In August 2020, the national college student intelligent car competition (**Baidu deep learning group**)  the **FIRST** prize of the national level
 - In December 2020, the **national scholarship** at NEUQ
+- In December 2021, the **SPECIAL first price scholarship** at HUST